How to Get Your Team to Consistently Finish Sprint Tasks

 In this advice column I respond to game developers who are having problems on their teams.
 In each post there’s a video, audio, or text version of my response to questions.

-Read/watch/listen to posts here, or watch on YouTube, or listen on Spotify, or listen on Soundcloud, or listen on Apple Podcasts (coming soon).
+Read/watch/listen to posts here, or watch on YouTube, or listen on Spotify, or listen on Soundcloud, or listen on Apple Podcasts.

 Ask your own questions and Jenn will answer them!